 Two new ‘temporary’ Horsa wings were additionally built, one on the eastern flank and one on the western flank of the Quadrangle.
 These were originally known as rooms 10 and 18 and have had various uses over the years, including rural Science, metalwork, car mechanics and music.
 The eastern wing (refurbished in the 1990’s) was still in use up until July 2019, as a drama studio and vocational workshop area.

 HORSA (Hutting Operation for the Raising of the School leaving Age) was the Governments response to the raising of the school leaving age and provided schools with urgently needed additional classroom buildings, typically constructed with metal ‘Crittall’ windows and a corrugated roof.

 To cope with the increasing numbers of children requiring cooked lunches (in 1946, over 230 children stayed for dinner), a new Horsa style kitchen and dining hall building was eventually built and opened in September 1949.
 This building, replaced the original kitchen in the main school, which had been serving meals via a serving hatch, into the main hall (seen in the photograph below).
 The new canteen was situated on the western flank, adjacent to the boys playground.
 As well as providing cooked meals for the school, it also prepared and delivered meals to many outlying primary schools.

 The main hall was put to use for Physical Training (PT) at the time.
+PT equipment, ropes and bars were situated around the hall (these still being in place up until the 1990’s).
 Changing rooms and cloakrooms were situated at either end of the main corridor, adjacent to the boys and girls playgrounds.